juanbkm/donor2019/content/strategy-2030/livable-cities.md

 title: "Making Cities More Livable"
 date: 2020-05-01T01:01:04+08:00
 weight: 4
-lead: "ADB and its financing partners have made crosscutting investments to transform Asia’s cities into more livable urban centers—including environment-friendly transport, energy-saving water supply infrastructure, and green housing development.
+lead: "ADB and its financing partners have made crosscutting investments to transform Asia’s cities into more livable urban centers─ including environment-friendly transport, energy-saving water supply infrastructure, and green housing development.
 Further investments were focused on climate change and improving disaster resilience."
 main_image: images/strategy-2030/livable-cities.jpg
 main_image_thumb: images/strategy-2030/livable-cities-th.jpg
 icon: images/strategy-2030/icn-cities.svg
-op_intro: "ADB sets out to implement its livable cities agenda by ensuring that the transformations reflect the global agenda on urban development.
+op_intro: "ADB sets out to implement its [livable cities agenda](https://www.adb.org/documents/strategy-2030-op4-livable-cities) by ensuring that the transformations reflect the global agenda on urban development.
 Specifically, ADB and its DMCs adopt a holistic approach to achieve liveable cities with the following strategic areas:"
 op:
   - item: improve services in urban areas to make them inclusive and sustainable
   - item: strengthen urban planning and financial sustainability